-Although primarily a commuter campus, Lindenwood University-Belleville does offer several diverse housing options.
-Surrounding the campus, students may choose to live in one of several houses owned and operated by the University.
+The unique University housing opportunities create additional intimacy for the Belleville campus.
+Located on the east end of campus, students may choose to live in one of four houses owned and operated by the University.
 This residential type of living is often described by parents and students as a more familiar, familial atmosphere.
 Other students prefer the convenience of staying in the University sponsored hotel dormitory.
-Located just one block off campus, this co-ed housing offers students state-of-the art security and limited housekeeping and laundry service.
+Located just one block off campus, this co-ed style housing offers students state-of-the-art security and limited housekeeping and laundry service.
 Each room includes cable TV, phone service, a small refrigerator, a microwave oven, and a private bathroom.
 There is also an outdoor swimming pool for students to enjoy.
-A 27 unit apartment building owned by Lindenwood University-Belleville offers students a more independent and private, yet secure, living environment while enjoying the University food service.
-Additionally, the Office of Student Services provides a list of available housing for students who wish to commute, rather than living in University housing.
-The properties available are not affiliated with the University and are privately owned but have expressed interest in hosting Lindenwood University-Belleville students and are located in close proximity to the campus.
-Students who commute are eligible for the "Commuter Plus" meal plan.
-This plan is a wonderful way to enjoy an enriched campus experience with peers in the new Alan J. Dixon Student Center, while taking advantage of an incredible meal plan at an affordable price.
-Please see the listed prices below for how the plan works for students and the overall cost savings vs. daily/weekly/monthly grocery and restaurant bills.